[ Skip to main content ]

 I come to consciousness in my bed feeling utterly wretched.
 My head is pounding, my mouth is dry, my guts feel sick and I have an overwhelming feeling of guilt and dysfunction.

 I quietly make my way to the toilet and sit there with my head in my hands.
 I have been in this miserable 3am headspace before.
 But this time there is a new layer of guilt to deal with.
 I have never hidden booze before.
-For the past year or so I have been desperately trying to control and moderate my long-standing enthusiastic drinking habit, yet here I am and it is progressing even further.
+For the past year or so I have been actively, desperately trying to control and moderate my long-standing enthusiastic drinking habit, yet here I am and it is progressing even further.

 I feel stuck, wretched, and powerless.
 A huge part of me didn’t want to drink last night, but yet I did.
 Why the hell do I keep doing this, making promises to myself that I can’t keep?
 I start crying softly, sitting there on the toilet at 3am.
 Miserable and at my lowest ebb, my self-worth and self-belief shot.
 I have a massive, massive problem I tell myself.